GameAnalytics/statman/README.md

 have a cluster of nodes, you can run the aggregator on just one of them, collecting stats for the whole cluster.

+UPDATE: The code has been changed to start one aggregator by default.
+This can be overriden by setting the config parameter `start_aggregator` to false, and then use the procedure described above.
+This however, does not play well with OTP principles since we are starting application processes under another application supervision tree.

 [statman_elli]: https://github.com/knutin/statman_elli
 [newrelic-erlang]: https://github.com/wooga/newrelic-erlang